-Moving to Utah County when you're not LDS is the question I get asked about more than almost any other.
+Moving to Utah County is the question I get asked about more than almost any other.
 Not about home prices, not about commutes, not about schools.
-This one.
+The culture question.
 Because people can research everything else on Zillow and Google Maps, but they can't look up how it actually feels to be a newcomer in a community with a social fabric they've never navigated before.

 So let's talk about it honestly.